TGAC/COPO-documentation/help/glossary.rst

    :abbr:`SOP (Standard Operating Procedure)`
      A manual compiled by various profile groups to help scientists fill in a manifest correctly.

-     See the `SOPs <fill-blank-manifests>` section for more information.
+     See the :ref:`SOPs <fill-blank-manifests>` section for more information.

    Studio3T
      Studio3T, formerly known as Robo3T, is a :abbr:`GUI (Graphical User Interface)` for MongoDB.